Wahe3bru/mm-github-pages-starter/_posts/2019-09-20-seedling-data-webscraper-update.md

  I realized when I ran the script that it would need to be updated as PhantomJS had been deprecated.
- The update replaces PhantomJS with the chromedriver, and it now supports running chrome headless.
+ The update replaces PhantomJS with the chromedriver, which supports running chrome headless.

  ```python
  # only new import